pterodactyl/documentation/community/install/panel/ubuntu1804.md

 curl -sS https://getcomposer.org/installer | php -- --install-dir=/usr/local/bin --filename=composer
 ```

-## Server Configuriation
+## Server Configuration

 This following section covers the configuration of parts of the server to run the panel.

 ### MariaDB
-The fastest way to set up mariadb is to use the `mysql_secure_installation` command and follow prompts
+The fastest way to set up MariaDB is to use the `mysql_secure_installation` command and follow prompts

 ```bash
 mysql_secure_installation